bharathc10/LogReg/README.md

 # Logistic Regression Model from Scratch

-This project is a demonstration of a logistic regression model implemented from scratch in Python.
+This project demonstrates a logistic regression model implemented from scratch in Python.
 The purpose of this project is to showcase my understanding of logistic regression by creating a simple, custom implementation and applying it to the Diabetes dataset.

 ## Data

-The dataset used for this project is the Diabetes dataset from scikit-learn.
-It contains ten baseline variables such as age, BMI, blood pressure, etc., as well as a target variable indicating the presence of diabetes.
+The dataset used for this project is the Diabetes dataset from Scikit-learn.
+It contains ten baseline variables such as age, BMI, blood pressure, etc., and a target variable indicating the presence of diabetes.

 - Data Source: [Diabetes dataset on scikit-learn](https://scikit-learn.org/stable/datasets/toy_dataset.html#diabetes-dataset)